 The Grand Floridian has two swimming pools – the Courtyard Pool and the Beach Pool.
 The Courtyard pool is the more low-key pool while the Beach Pool has a fun Alice in Wonderland water play area, along with a water slide.
 Both pools are zero-entry and have cabanas and pool bars.

 The marina has boat rentals, fishing excursions, and fireworks cruises.
 There is a game room/arcade, a jogging trail, 24-hour fitness room, and white sand beaches.
 (Please note – there is NO swimming at the beaches.)

 For guests wishing to indulge in a spa or beauty treatment, the Grand Floridian has the Ivy Trellis Salon, and Senses Spa.
 Love to shop?
 You can find your favorite brands such as Vineyard Vines, Spartina 449, Dooney & Bourke, and Basin, in the shops around the lobby.
 For younger guests, there is a Bibbidi Bobbidi Boutique to transform them into their favorite Disney Princess!

 There is also entertainment in the lobby of the resort with a piano player, and a small orchestra that performs every evening.
 Check the daily schedule for times!

-Disney’s Grand Floridian Resort & Spa has five table service restaurants – Victoria & Albert’s, Citrico’s, Narcoossee’s, 1900 Park Fare, and the Grand Floridian Cafe, a 24-hour counter service location – Gasparilla Grill, the Garden View Tea Room, and Mizner’s Lounge, in addition to the two pool bars.
+Disney’s Grand Floridian Resort & Spa has five table service restaurants – Victoria & Albert’s, Citrico’s, Narcoossee’s, 1900 Park Fare, the Grand Floridian Cafe, as well as a 24-hour counter service location – Gasparilla Grill, the Garden View Tea Room, and Mizner’s Lounge, in addition to the two pool bars.